OpenDSU/docssite/pages/advanced/SeedSSI (RFC-010).md

 |keySSI         |Error object      | [keySSI Object](https://www.opendsu.org/pages/concepts/KeySSI%20(RFC-002).html) |

-Description: Contains a message and the error. / The template keySSI object of the chosen type that was created.
+**Description**: Contains a message and the error. / The template keySSI object of the chosen type that was created.

 ### Function seedSSI.derive()

-Description: Derive your seedSSI and return a sReadSSI.
+**Description**: Derive your seedSSI and return a sReadSSI.
 In the derivation process, the dlDomain is conserved.
 The private key of the seedSSI is hashed (sha256) to create the type-specific substring, and the public key of the seedSSI is hashed (sha256) to create the control substring.
 Vn and Hint are conserved.

 **Returns**